bormaxi8080/osint-timeline/DRAFT.md

 YouTube MPV - A dmenu script for quick loading of URL's with mpv: https://github.com/oliverkwebb/ytmpv

+SubDominator helps you discover subdomains associated with a target domain efficiently and with minimal impact for your Bug Bounty: https://github.com/sanjai-AK47/Subdominator

 SmuggleFuzz - A customizable and rapid HTTP downgrade smuggling scanner written in Go: https://github.com/Moopinger/smugglefuzz